-When you need to add phosphorus to the soil in your garden, many gardeners turn to bone meal fertilizer.
+When you need to add phosphorus to the soil in your garden, many organic gardeners turn to bone meal fertilizer for plants.

-This is a highly effective and natural soil amendment that can work wonders for your plants.
+This is a highly effective and natural garden soil amendment that can work wonders for your plants.

 After all, plants that are deficient in phosphorus tend to have a hard time forming strong roots and growing the way they should.